JDTX0/branch-sync/README.md

-# sync-branches
+# Branch sync

 GitHub Action to sync one branch when another is updated.
+This is a fork of [https://github.com/TreTuna/sync-branches](sync-branches) as that project is unmaintained.

+## Changes from sync-branches

+- NodeJS changed to v16
+- Rebuilt code against latest actions toolkit to fix `set-output` deprecated warnings
+- Optimized code to search for existing PR's before opening a new one
+- Updated existing search PR code to look for a predefined title rather than simply using the source/target branch as that can pick up PR's that aren't created by the action.
+- Updated all dependencies/library versions

 ## Inputs